Creativity has been a hot topic at two UX conferences I attended recently here in the UK and in the US.

 So what did I learn about how can we invite more creativity into our lives?

 - Make time for creativity.
 Figure out when you feel the most creative during the day and allow yourself time to be creative during that period.
 For me, like a lot of people, this is morning time.
-Some reports say creativity is heightened in the morning because the prefrontal cortex is more active at that time.
+Some reports say creativity is heightened in the morning because the prefrontal cortex (this will open in a new window)is more active at that time.

 - Practice makes perfect.
 Thinking creatively does not happen like a bolt out of the blue (unless you are Einstein), but rather it is like a muscle that needs to be trained.
 The more time you spend thinking creatively, the stronger that muscle gets.